Lunuy/infstack/README.md

 It works exactly the same as a function in JS, that means it supports to use impure function.

+😀 This library is full Unlicense(Dependencies are all Unlicense).

 ⚠️ Caution for very heavy function : If javascript engine doesn't have enough memory, it can throw error.

 ## Install